tensorflow/models/official/projects/waste_identification_ml/README.md

 ## Overview

-CircularNet is built using Mask RCNN, which is a deep learning model for instance image segmentation, where the goal is to assign instance level labels (e.g. person1, person2, cat) to every pixel in an input image.
+Circularnet is built using RF-DETR, a vision transformer model that includes both object detection and instance segmentation, which is a deep learning model for instance image segmentation, where the goal is to assign instance level labels (e.g. person1, person2, cat) to every pixel in an input image.

-Mask RCNN algorithm is available in the TensorFlow Model Garden, which is a repository with a number of different implementations of state-of-the-art models and modeling solutions for TensorFlow users.

 ## Model Categories